 Baked Goat Cheese ~ who could resist these little patties of baked goat cheese, fresh from the oven, oozing under a sizzling crust of nuts and herbs?
-Not me, and I bet you can’t either.
+They make a lovely appetizer or light lunch salad on top of fresh greens.

-Because I couldn’t decide, I made two different kinds, one with a crust of pistachio and fresh mint, and the other with Marcona almonds and rosemary.
+Because I couldn’t decide, I made two different kinds of baked goat cheese today, one with a crust of pistachio and fresh mint, and the other with Marcona almonds and rosemary.
 I love combining nuts and herbs, and they make an interesting pairing with the soft cheese.

 See what I mean— they’re irresistible, even before they’re baked.